fernandohu/correios/README.md

 ```

-You can find example for all methods available inside the tests/integration
+You can find examples for all available methods inside the tests/integration
 folder.

 ## License